katersonnbert/gitnotes/Python_virtualenv.md

  [link site packages](http://stackoverflow.com/questions/12830662/python-package-installed-globally-but-not-in-a-virtualenv-pygtk).

+# Troubleshooting

+If `pip` is broken within a virtual environment, activate the virtual environment and run `easy_install pip`.
+This should install the pip package again.

 # PyCharm

 - if you are using PyCharm as your python IDE, set the paths to the virtual environments here: